Document Information

 In this Step by step guide to an oceanic clearance, we will discover How to give one, How to talk to ZAK oceanic and how to relay that information to the pilot.

 • The "Clearance" portion of the flight, really starts at the moment they get their clearance.
 Clearance Delivery reads the pilot the clearance and puts an estimated departure time (zulu) on their flight strip.
-He then sends the Center controller a copy of the flight strip.
+They then send the Center controller a copy of the flight strip.
 With that copy, the Center can now make an estimated time for the aircraft to reach the TCP (transfer control point), and can relay that information to the San Francisco Radio.
-Luckily the only two TCP's that we have to worry about in ZSE's airspace are Sedar and Hemlo.

 • In English all you have to do is say "AAL1028 SEDAR FL350 2312z"

-• The Oceanic Controller will then (if he can accept them) reply with his initials, and you with yours.
-If he cannot accept the request then he will reply another Zulu time as in 2325z and it will now be your job NOT to have that aircraft cross the TCP before 2325z.
+• The Oceanic Controller will then (if they can accept the aircraft) reply with their initials, and you with yours.
+If they cannot accept the request then they will reply another Zulu time as in 2325z and it will now be your job NOT to have that aircraft cross the TCP before 2325z.

 One more thing

-Since ZAK is Non-radar-controlled then when you hand off the aircraft to Oceanic, you would "radar service terminate" him and tell him to squawk 2000 (oceanic squawk) then to "call San Fransisco radio on <frequency>"
+Since ZAK is Non-radar-controlled then when you hand off the aircraft to Oceanic, you would "radar service terminate" them and tell them to squawk 2000 (oceanic squawk) then to "call San Fransisco radio on <frequency>"

 Information for Seattle ARTCC